Skip to contents

 If the input omits the scheme (e.g., "localhost:8080/cb"), this function will first attempt to validate it as HTTP (useful for loopback development), and if that fails, as HTTPS.
 This mirrors how helpers normalize inputs for convenience while still enforcing the same host and scheme policies.

-allowed_hosts is thus an allowlist of hosts/domains that are permitted, while allowed_non_https_hosts defines which hosts are allowed to use HTTP instead of HTTPS.
-If allowed_hosts is NULL or length 0, all hosts are allowed (subject to scheme rules), but HTTPS is still required unless the host is in allowed_non_https_hosts.
+allowed_hosts is the allowlist of hosts or domains that are permitted, while allowed_non_https_hosts defines which hosts are allowed to use HTTP instead of HTTPS.
+If allowed_hosts is NULL or length 0, all hosts are allowed subject to the scheme rules above.

 Since allowed_hosts supports globs, a value like "*" matches any host and therefore effectively disables endpoint host restrictions.
 Only use a catch-all pattern when you truly intend to allow any host.
 In most deployments you should pin to your expected domain(s), e.g. c(".example.com") or a specific host name.